 Thomas S. Murphy Senior Lecturer of Business Administration

-Tony Mayo is the Thomas S. Murphy Senior Lecturer of Business Administration in the Organizational Behavior Unit of Harvard Business School (HBS).
-He currently teaches FIELD, Field Immersion Experiences for Leadership Development, a new required experiential, field-based course in the first year of the MBA Program.
+Tony Mayo is the Thomas S. Murphy Senior Lecturer of Business Administration in the Organizational Behavior Unit of Harvard Business School (HBS) and the Director of the HBS Leadership Initiative.
+He currently teaches FIELD, Field Immersion Experiences for Leadership Development, a required experiential, field-based course in the first year of the MBA Program.
 Previously, he co-created and taught the course, “Great Business Leaders: The Importance of Contextual Intelligence.”
 In addition, Tony teaches extensively in leadership-based executive education programs.
-He is the co-author of In Their Time: The Greatest Business Leaders of the 20th Century, which has been translated into 5 languages.
-He is also the co-author of Paths to Power: How Insiders and Outsiders Shaped American Business Leadership and Entrepreneurs, Managers and Leaders: What the Airline Industry Can Teach Us About Leadership.
-These books have been derived from the development of the Great American Business Leaders database that Dean Nitin Nohria and Tony created (see http://www.hbs.edu/leadership/database/index.html).
+He recently co-authored the textbook Management, which features a new approach for teaching the core principles of management course to undergraduate students based on the integration and dynamic interaction of strategic management, organizational design, and individual leadership.
+His previous co-authored works include In Their Time: The Greatest Business Leaders of the 20th Century, which has been translated into 5 languages, Paths to Power: How Insiders and Outsiders Shaped American Business Leadership, and Entrepreneurs, Managers and Leaders: What the Airline Industry Can Teach Us About Leadership.
+These books were derived from the development of the Great American Business Leaders database that Dean Nitin Nohria and Tony created (see http://www.hbs.edu/leadership/database/index.html).

 As Director of the Leadership Initiative, Tony oversees several comprehensive research projects on emerging, global, and legacy leadership and manages a number of executive education programs on leadership development.
-He was a co-creator of the High Potentials Leadership Development, Leadership for Senior Executives, Leading with Impact, and the Leadership Best Practices programs and has been a principal contributor to a number of custom leadership development programs.
-He created and oversees the executive coaching component of Harvard Business School's Program for Leadership Development.
+He was a co-creator of the High Potentials Leadership Development, Leadership for Senior Executives, Leading with Impact, Maximizing Your Leadership Potential, and Leadership Best Practices programs and has been a principal contributor to a number of custom leadership development initiatives.
+He launched the executive coaching component for the Program for Leadership Development.

 Prior to his current role, Tony pursued a career in database marketing where he held senior general management positions at advertising agency - Hill Holliday, database management firm - Epsilon, and full-service direct marketing company - DIMAC Marketing Corporation.
 Most recently, Tony served as the General Manager of Hill Holliday's Customer Relationship Management Practice.